 Pour the soy mixture into the mushroom's 'cups'.

-Drizzle the oil into a saucepan over low medium heat and carefully place the mushrooms into the pan.
+Drizzle the vegetable oil into a saucepan over low medium heat and carefully place the mushrooms into the pan.
 Cook slowly for about 10-15 minutes until the soy mixture starts to bubble.
 Add more oil if necessary to prevent them from sticking.

 Once the mushrooms have softened, flip them over and continue to cook for another 10 minutes or so.